By Last Updated: June 11th, 2026

 Opal Scattering Ashes Snapshot Guide

-download iconClick here to print Opal’s Snapshot Guide, Scattering Ashes in California, 2025.
+download iconClick here to print Opal’s Snapshot Guide, Scattering Ashes in California, 2026.

-Options for Scattering Ashes on Land in California
+Options for Scattering Ashes in California on Land

 Many of the families we assist at Opal Cremation ask about where they can scatter cremated remains on land.
 We review the options and their requirements below.